View Arnold Mitchem (Mitch)'s Obituary on galaxgazette.com and share memories

-He was preceded in death by his father, Shirley Edward Mitchem; and mother, Mary Francis Compton Mitchem.
+He was preceded in death by his father, Shirley Edward Mitchem; mother, Mary Francis Compton Mitchem; and siblings, Greta Price, Ferdie Mitchem and Velda Davis.

 Survivors include his wife, Millie Mitchem; sister and brother-in-law, Brenda and Kris Metiche; and several nieces and nephews.

-A memorial service will be held on Saturday, Sept.
+A memorial service was held on Saturday, Sept.
 7, 2019, at the First United Methodist Church in Hillsville at 2 p.m. with Pastor Robert Smith officiating.
-Military rites will be conducted by the Hillsville VFW Grover King Post 1115.
-The family will receive friends at the church from 1 until 2 p.m. prior to the memorial service.
+Military rites were conducted by the Hillsville VFW Grover King Post 1115.
+The family received friends at the church from 1 until 2 p.m. prior to the memorial service.

 A guestbook is available online at www.vaughanguynnandmcgrady.com.